 Selling a house sounds daunting, especially when you’ve never done it before.
-There are so many processes and rules to know and there are so many things to do before you even get to the part of selling the house.
+There are so many processes and rules to know about and there are so many things to do before you even get to the part of selling the house.
 The good news is that there are a few smart practices you can do that will put you in a position to sell sooner than later.
-Here is a guide to selling your house.
+Here is a guide with a few steps to selling your house.

 How Do I Sell A House In Texas?

 Step 1: Decide How You Want to Sell

 This seems obvious but you actually have options when it comes to how you want to sell your house.
 That decision will affect everything else that happens, so it’s very important to make the right choice for you and your specific situation.

 Your first option is to list the home on the market with a real estate agent.
 This is a very common strategy since a real estate agent will have experience in home selling and will handle all of the paperwork and negotiations for you.
 A good real estate agent will give you guidance when it comes to the local housing market, prices, and how you can stand out.
 For their services, an agent usually gets a five or six percent commission fee on the final sale price of the home.
 You’ll also likely be responsible for various closing costs and fees throughout the process.

 Next, you can sell the house on your own without an agent, which is commonly referred to as For Sale By Owner or FSBO.
 The benefit is that you don’t have to pay a commission to the listing agent, which could potentially save you thousands of dollars.
 The buyer’s agent will still receive a commission but you can negotiate that rate before the transaction is complete.
 It’s very important to know that you will be the one responsible for all aspects of the home sale, including scheduling, marketing, open houses, paperwork, and negotiations.
 Unless you’re very experienced in-home selling, this can be an overwhelming situation and it’s very easy to miss a critical step that will end up costing you.